Hong Kong's Migrant Laws Are Failing Undocumented Children

 Read More: Asylum Seekers Struggle to Survive in One of the World's Most Expensive Cities

-In a statement to TIME, Hong Kong's Hospital Authority says that given the government’s heavily subsidized public hospital services, “priority [has] to be reserved for [Eligible Persons].”
-While the authority will offer treatment to non-locals in life or death situations, once they’re stabilized, “they are expected to seek continual treatment at their homeland or other private facilities in Hong Kong.”
-According to 2016 hospital figures, 146 children were born to "non-eligible" mothers.
+In a statement to TIME, Hong Kong's Hospital Authority says that given the government’s heavily subsidized public hospital services, “priority [has] to be reserved for [eligible persons].”
+While the authority will offer treatment to nonlocals in life or death situations, once they’re stabilized, “they are expected to seek continual treatment at their homeland or other private facilities in Hong Kong.”
+According to 2016 hospital figures, 146 children were born to "noneligible" mothers.

-Hong Kong does not keep a public record of births by foreign domestic workers, but PathFinders says it has assisted 4,200 babies, children and women since 2007, while the number of child protection cases it deals with has increased annually by 20%, and 53% in 2015 alone.
+Hong Kong does not keep a public record of births by foreign domestic workers, but PathFinders says it has assisted 4,200 babies, children and women since 2007, while the number of child-protection cases it deals with has increased annually by 20%, and 53% in 2015 alone.
 “I think we’re only seeing the tip of the iceberg in terms of unregistered children in Hong Kong,” says Kay McArdle, the organization's CEO.
 Stories of children — and not only those born to domestic helpers — living underground without official identities, have haunted Hong Kong for years.

 PathFinders has managed all sorts of cases of undocumented children born in prisons, abandoned in hospitals, living in brothels.
 “We can’t have anymore of these massive headline cases of babies being abandoned, or being given birth to ... on the MTR, or flushed down the toilet, or jumping out of buildings, or eating [meth],” McArdle tells TIME.
 “The situation of the children is just heartbreaking.”
 Even at the highest ends of the social spectrum, the plight of undocumented children can be felt.
 In 2015, a 15-year-old girl leapt to her death from a 19th floor luxury apartment, after living her whole life without possessing identity papers or attending school.
-Her father was a British insurance executive and her mother, a Filipino former domestic worker who had overstayed.
+Her father was a British insurance executive and her mother, a Filipina former domestic worker who had overstayed.

-Despite years of recommendations by advocates that the government establish a coordinated child care commission to protect children like S, reform remains distant.
+Despite years of recommendations by advocates that the government establish a coordinated child-care commission to protect children like S, reform remains distant.
 While welfare allowances for asylum claimants have increased marginally over the past few years, shifting responsibility of cases from NGOs to the government is not on the agenda.
-In a written statement to TIME, the Social Welfare Department said that to avoid a “magnet effect,” in which more domestic workers overstay, asylum cases will continue to be addressed on an ad hoc basis, and that, “the government has no plan to change the operation mode, that is provision of the humanitarian assistance through non-governmental organizations, at this stage.”
+In a written statement to TIME, the Social Welfare Department said that to avoid a “magnet effect,” in which more domestic workers overstay, asylum cases will continue to be addressed on an ad hoc basis, and that, “the government has no plan to change the operation mode, that is provision of the humanitarian assistance through nongovernmental organizations, at this stage.”

 Read More: Beaten and Exploited, Indonesian Maids Are Hong Kong’s ‘Modern-Day Slaves’

-Fernando Cheung, a Legislative Council member working to establish a childcare protection program, confirmed this inaction.
+Fernando Cheung, a Legislative Council member working to establish a child-care-protection program, confirmed this inaction.
 “These migrants and their children are probably one of the most forgotten, unseen, and abandoned populations in Hong Kong,” he says, but “the government does not take the view that they should have any responsibility in that.
 It really is sort of a private matter that is up the individual to resolve for themselves.”

 But that is an impossible task for many migrants, who have no money and no connections in Hong Kong.
 Their precarious situation is compounded by the fact that domestic workers are among the most vulnerable people in the city.
-A report by human rights non-profit Justice Centre last year found that one in six domestic workers were victims of forced labor and face physical and mental abuse.
+A report by human rights nonprofit Justice Centre last year found that 1 in 6 domestic workers was a victim of forced labor and face physical and mental abuse.
 Some 16% of those were trafficked, according to the report.
-Barnes, the human rights lawyer, said the government is reluctant to establish policies that provide protection for the children of migrants "because that would be encouraging this behavior."
+Barnes, the human-rights lawyer, said the government is reluctant to establish policies that provide protection for the children of migrants "because that would be encouraging this behavior."

 “You can’t let your desire to maintain control of immigration interfere with the fundamental rights of a child,” he tells TIME.